trilogy-group/screensense-ai/docs/user-auth-cloud-integration-plan.md

 - **Integration**: Native AWS service with strong Lambda integration
 - **Simplicity**: Assistant configurations are small and don't require complex queries

+**Decision: Create a Separate Tools Table**

+Given the importance of tool reusability and the marketplace vision outlined in the implementation plan, we will create a separate Tools table while keeping references to tools in the Assistants table.

 #### Data Model Design:

 **1. Users Table:**